 Unless you’re experiencing early menopause, or premature ovarian failure (POF), the menopause is triggered by natural hormonal changes.
 Your ovaries stop releasing eggs, levels of oestrogen, progesterone and testosterone start to drop, and your body starts to produce more of the follicle stimulating hormone (FSH).5 It is low oestrogen levels that trigger many common menopause symptoms.6

 You could also experience joint and bone pain, heart palpitations, dizzy spells, changes in taste or smell, indigestion, panic attacks, or itchy skin.
 Some of these occur well before the usual menopause symptoms, leading to unnecessary tests or medication for mis-diagnosed conditions.
 Ask your GP to test your FSH levels if you think you may be starting the menopause.

 Can menopause be predicted?

 If your mother had an early menopause, you are 30 to 50 per cent more likely to go through it early too.
-However if you smoke or drink more than your mother did at the same age, or suffer from more stress, this can trigger an earlier menopause.
+However, if you smoke or drink more than your mother did at the same age, or experience more stress, this can trigger an earlier menopause.
 Likewise, if you are healthier than she was, this could mean you have a later menopause age or less severe symptoms.